victoriaao/HR_Analytics/README.md

 - There are about 4.5% of Null salary in the data.
 We need to remove them from the analysis.
 There is no way we can get the amount paid to these employees.

 # Insights
-- Palmoria has 12 departments spread across three regions: Kaduna, Abuja, and Lagos.
+- There are 12 departments spread across three regions: Kaduna, Abuja, and Lagos.
 Seven departments pay male employees more.
-- Palmoria employs more men; the Palmoria Group employs 946 people, including 441 females, 465 males, and 40 people of unknown gender.
+- More men are employed; A total 946 people are employed, including 441 females, 465 males, and 40 people of unknown gender.
 - Male employees are paid $34,777,130, while female employees are paid $31,811,840.
 This could also be due to the fact that she has a large number of male employees.
 - The region of Kaduna has the most employees and pays her employees the most of any region, while the region of Lagos has the fewest.
 - In Abuja and Lagos, there are significant gender pay disparities.